rprakashg/blog/posts/build-your-platform-with-ocp.md

 **8) Leveraging the benefits of the digital platform on day 1**

 A digital application platform must be viewed as a tool to achieve digital transformation, app modernization goals but the reality is it's going to be a journey that takes time, especially when you look at it broadly as a whole enterprise.
 So the question comes how do I leverage the platform investments now.
 OpenShift provides a capability called OpenShift virtualization which allows you to simply migrate your legacy workload running on a VM to OpenShift and simultaneously work on transformation initiatives.
 This allows customers to leverage platform investments on day 1.

+As always reach out to me if you have any questions or comments about this post.

+Thanks,
+Ram